swiftlang/swift-evolution/proposals/nnnn-actors.md

 }
 ```

 A task created with `Task.runDetached` runs concurrently with all other code.
 If the closure passed to `Task.runDetached` were to be actor-isolated, we would introduce a data race on access to shared mutable state on `BankAccount`.
-Actors prevent this data race by specifying that a `@concurrent` closure (described in [`ConcurrentValue` and `@concurrent` closures][se302], and used in the definition of `Task.runDetached` in the [Structured Concurrency][sc] proposal) is always non-isolated.
+Actors prevent this data race by specifying that a `@concurrent` closure (described in [`Sendable` and `@concurrent` closures][se302], and used in the definition of `Task.runDetached` in the [Structured Concurrency][sc] proposal) is always non-isolated.
 Therefore, it is required to use asynchronous calls to any actor-isolated declarations.

 It is often useful for closures within an actor-isolated function to themselves be actor-isolated, and it is safe from data races so long as the closure itself cannot be executed concurrently with the actor-isolated context in which it occurs.
 For example, using a sequence algorithm like `forEach` is free from data races because the closure will only be called serially: